lamat1111/QuilibriumScripts/README.md

 ## Migrate node to a new server
 > [!NOTE]
 > This guide will only work if you use username and password to access yuor target server (which is not the best for security).
 If you use an SSH key, you will need to follow a more advanced method.
+Or you can simply setup an SSH key AFTER you have migrated the files to the target server.
 1. Use the auto-installer script in this guide to install the node on the new server and let it run for 10 minutes (or for the time necessary for the root/ceremonyclient/node/.config folder to appear) then stop it with CTRL+C . *This step is clearly optional if you have already installed the node*.
 2. Grab your new server IP and password.
 3. Login to the old server and run this command.